 The first step in letting someone go is accepting the facts.
 The relationship is over.
-It might be nice to hold onto hope, but, when that hope is empty, it just leaves you feeling empty.
+It might be nice to hold onto hope, but when that hope is lost, it just leaves you feeling empty.

 Take some time to really process that this is the end.
 Things will only get better from here.

 You don’t have to hate your ex in order to stop loving them.
 You don’t need to forget the good times either.
 The love you had was real and meaningful.

-Acting like the relationship didn’t mean as much as it did, will only push you further into denial.
+Acting like the relationship didn’t mean as much as it did will only push you further into denial.
 That relationship was important, so feel that.
 Appreciating the relationship helps you learn from it going forward and gives you peace.

-When we still love someone after things end, and even if you want to learn how to stop loving someone, we end up focusing on the good times.
+When we still love someone after things end, and even if we want to learn how to stop loving someone, we end up focusing on the good times.
 We look at the relationship with rose-colored glasses because part of us doesn’t want to move on.

 Yes, everything wasn’t awful, but you probably weren’t as happy as you thought.

 If you want to truly learn how to stop loving someone, take time for yourself.
-Instead of focusing on them or that love you still have, love yourself.
+Instead of focusing on them or the love you still have for them, love yourself.
+[Read: How to focus on yourself and create your own sunshine]

 Do some self-care, whatever that means to you.
 Learn a new skill.
 Work on a project.
 Interview for a new job.
 Take time to better yourself.
 Go to therapy.
 Volunteer.
-Take time to work on you.
+Take time to work on yourself.

 Maybe looking back at your relationship reminds you that there are some things you should change.
 Do you need to be more open with communication?
 Or be more willing to compromise?
-[Read: How to focus on yourself and create your own sunshine]

 Think about those with commitment issues.
 They rarely make plans far in advance.
 You may be doing the same thing now because you are afraid of committing to yourself and your future being single.

 Make plans alone.
 RSVP to a friend’s party by yourself.
 Go to the movies alone.
 Plan things that you are excited about.
 This reminds you that you have a future without this person you still love.

 With time, you will see that that love isn’t necessary for you.

 Focus on other relationships.
 You are fine without romantic love.
 Focus on the love you have for your family and friends.
 Take time to cherish and nurture those relationships.
+[Read: How to be a friend: The real art of true and meaningful friendships]

 These are the people who have been with you and have been supporting you through the relationship and the breakup.
 Realizing how much love you have in your life without this person refocuses those feelings onto something more positive and beneficial to you.
-[Read: How to be a friend: The real art of true and meaningful friendships]

 Realize that all of this takes time.
 Even opening your eyes and changing your outlook won’t shut off your feelings.
 You can’t flip a switch to stop loving someone.